mozilla-l10n/localizer-documentation/src/misc/glossary.md

 Users in Pontoon can have different permissions depending on their role:
 * Translators can either submit approved translations directly or review suggestions from other users.
 Unlike in some other Translation Management Systems, this is a single permission in Pontoon, and it’s referred to as *Translator permission*.
-* Team managers have translator permissions, but can also change permissions assigned to other users (i.e., ”promote” or ”demote” them).
+* Team managers have translator permissions, but can also change permissions assigned to other users (i.e., promote or demote them).

 ## Pretranslation